 WHAT YOU SHOULD KNOW:

-- Cover the sore with a loose-fitting bandage to protect the wound.
+- Cover the sore with a loose bandage to protect the wound.

-- Wash your hands, arms, and other exposed skin areas with soap and water after handling plants and soil.
+- Wash your hands and any exposed skin with soap and water after you handle plants and soil.

 - You have a fever.

-- Your skin sores are not better after taking medicine for 2 weeks.
+- Your sores are not better even after you take medicine for 2 weeks.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.